cogent3/ensembldb3/README.rst

 This library provides capabilities for querying Ensembl MySQL databases and for "administering" them. ``ensembldb3`` is compatible with a range of Ensembl releases.

 ``ensembldb3`` began it's existence in 2009 as ``cogent.db.ensembl``, a part of PyCogent.
 With the port of PyCogent to Python 3 (resulting in `PyCogent3 <https://bitbucket.org/pycogent3/cogent3>`_), it was decided to split the Ensembl querying code out into it's own project.
-This makes it easier to increase features and makes the project more visible to users.
+This makes it easier to add new features and makes the project more visible to users.

 ************
 Installation